 The game is best suited for artistic couples.
 Put a large blank canvas on the wall and stick different colored balloons on it.
 Don’t forget to add colors in the balloons, so when the guests pop up the balloons, the colors splatter on the canvas, creating a masterpiece for the couple.

 Who doesn’t love to get clicked by the cameras?
 Get as many props for the guests to make the event merrier.
 Arrange a themed photo booth and let everyone take selfies and group photos.
+Add flowers and other props to the photo booth.
 The best picture will win a gift from the couple.

 Wedding Table Games